What is ISO 27004 Standard, and Why Is It Required?

 Improved decision-making:

-ISO/IEC 27004 delivers statistics and insights that can help make better decisions about information security investments, priorities, and resource allocation.
+ISO/IEC 27004 delivers statistics and insights to help make better decisions about information security investments, priorities, and resource allocation to mitigate security incidents effectively.

 Compliance: